rayl15/oasf/README.md

 interoperable AI agent systems, enabling consistent definition and discovery of agent capabilities across distributed systems.

+OASF is highly inspired from OCSF (Open Cybersecurity Schema Framework) in terms of data modeling philosophy but also in terms of implementation.
+The server is a derivative work of OCSF schema server and the schema update workflows reproduce those developed by OCSF.

 ## Features

 OASF defines a set of standards for AI agent content representation that aims to: